jow-/ucode/README.md

 reduced to an empty string during template evaluation but contained script code might invoke functions such as `print()` to explicitly output contents.

-For example the following template would result in "The epoch is odd" or "The epoch is even", depending on the current epoch value:
+For example the following template would result in `The epoch is odd` or `The epoch is even`, depending on the current epoch value:

 `The epoch is {% if (time() % 2): %}odd{% else %}even{% endif %}!`